MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

 #### Scenario

 To construct the user interface of a web application, views should be added to the web application.
-In this exercise you will add to views to the web application: Index and Details.
-The Index view will show a list of cities, and the Details view will show the details of a city.
+In this exercise you will add to views to the web application: **Index** and **Details**.
+The **Index** view will show a list of cities, and the **Details** view will show the details of a city.

 The main tasks for this exercise are as follows: